stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 ## Git for Version Control ##

-If you do not already use version control, you should also install [Git](http://git-scm.com/) on your system.
+If you do not already use version control, you should install [Git](http://git-scm.com/) on your system.
 Git is now effectively the standard version control tool for developers.

 Version control is obviously vital for collaborating with other programmers.
 It also enables you to efficiently copy your application to other systems for testing, deployment and backup.

 If Git is installed, Atom and Visual Studio Code provide you with access to information and features from Git directly in their user interfaces.
 If you use Visual Studio Code, you should also consider installing the [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension, which enhances the integration with Git.

-## Testing Tools ##

-[Jest](https://facebook.github.io/jest/) provides a comprehensive set of tools for testing.

-The most popular solution is to use [Mocha](https://mochajs.org/) unit testing framework, in conjunction with [Sinon.js](http://sinonjs.org/) for mocks, [Chai](http://www.chaijs.com/) for assertions, [Karma](https://karma-runner.github.io) for running tests, and [Istanbul](https://istanbul.js.org/) to measure test coverage.

 ## Code Quality ##

 Set up [ESLint](http://eslint.org/) in all of your projects to run code quality checks.
 Add [Prettier](https://prettier.io/), which will format your code, removing style issues.
+[Prettier integrates with ESLint](https://prettier.io/docs/en/eslint.html), so that ESLint formats your code with Prettier, and then checks the reformatted code.

 Plugins enable the popular text editors and IDEs to integrate support for  ESLint and Prettier, so that your code can be formatted and checked as you work.

+## Testing Tools ##

+[Jest](https://facebook.github.io/jest/) provides a comprehensive set of tools for testing.
+If you do not already have a preference, add Jest to your project.

+Existing JavaScript projects may use a combination of libraries in their test suite.
+The most popular solution is to use the [Mocha](https://mochajs.org/) unit testing framework, in conjunction with [Sinon.js](http://sinonjs.org/) for mocks, [Chai](http://www.chaijs.com/) for assertions, [Karma](https://karma-runner.github.io) for running tests, and [Istanbul](https://istanbul.js.org/) to measure test coverage.

 ## Other Development Tools ##

 You should probably learn these as you need them.

+* [Babel](https://babeljs.io/) - Compiles JavaScript code into alternate  versions
 * [Documentation.js](http://documentation.js.org/) - Documentation generator that uses the standard JSDoc format
 * [Nodemon](https://nodemon.io/) - Instant code reloading during development
 * [Webpack](https://webpack.js.org/) - Web assets compiler